espocrm/espocrm/README.md

 ### Demo

-You can try the CRM on the online [demo](https://www.espocrm.com/demo/).
+You can try the CRM on an online [demo](https://www.espocrm.com/demo/).

 ### Requirements